Kim Kardashian And Kanye West Are Not Getting Divorced [Debunked]

-Kim Kardashian and Kanye West aren’t headed for a $300 million divorce, despite what the cover of In Touch Weekly‘s latest magazine claims.
+Kim Kardashian and Kanye West aren’t headed for a $300 million divorce, despite what the cover of In Touch Weekly‘s latest magazine has claimed to readers.

 Days after the 35-year-old reality star opened up about her terrifying robbery on Keeping Up With the Kardashians, the magazine suggested things were “finally over” for her and West and claimed they were headed for a $300 million split.